mtti/mhp/README.md

 As I use webpack though, MHP does include support for [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin) manifest files under `project/dist/assets/manifest.json` so in a template you can use `{{ "main.css"|assetUrl }}` to generate the absolute URL to a hashed file name like `main.6e2bc07f56680f8d4c5b.css` for example.

 A full example project with Webpack support will be released once MHP itself stabilizes.

+## Development

+MHP has been in "early development" since August 2017 and is likely to remain there for the foreseeable future.
+Issues, PRs and general feedback are welcome in principle, but for all either of us knows, I might decide to rewrite or break your work the next week so bear that in mind.

+### Roadmap

+* Test coverage improvements.
+* Modernization.
+MHP has been somewhat of a modern Javascript learning project for me and many legacy relics of that remain which should be refactored.
+* Asynchronization.
+MHP was written to be a synchronous command line utility and should be made asynchronous as much as possible.
+* Modularization.
+It should be made possible to load templates, posts and pages from a database and to emit generated files to a generic interface.
+* TypeScript port.
+Sometime in the far future, I'd like to port the whole thing over to TypeScrip.

 ## License